swcarpentry/DEPRECATED-boot-camps/python/testing/Readme.md

 assert not should_not_be_true()
 ```

-Additionally, nose itself defines number of assert functions which can
+Additionally, nose itself defines number of convenient assert functions which can
 be used to test more specific aspects of the code base.

 ```python